-Because school psychologists require at least a master’s degree and specialized training to work at this level.
+School psychologists require at least a master’s degree and specialized training to work at this level.
 In many cases, school psychologists have a doctoral degree in school psychology or a related field.
-Accreditation isn’t required for degree programs but offers a degree that can be more competitive and widely accepted than one from an unaccredited institution.
+Accreditation isn’t required for degree programs but offers a degree that is more competitive and widely accepted than one from an unaccredited institution.

 National Association of School Psychologists

 The National Association of School Psychologists is a worldwide community that represents over 25,000 school psychologists.
 Members come from over 25 countries and all share a vision of improved mental health, behavior, and learning for students.
 The association includes various assemblies, committees, task forces, and boards to offer accreditation and oversee other projects.

 In order to become an accredited program for school psychology, a college must follow the state or national credential requirements, outlined by NASP, to qualify for accreditation.
 At the state credentialing level, here are some example requirements

 Issued by NASP:

 - Specialist-level program of study with at least three years of study, 60 semester hours, and documentation of program completion